ngraveio/Research/papers/nbcr-2023-001-coin-identity.md

 **© 2023 Ngrave**

 Authors: İrfan Bilaloğlu, Mathieu Da Silva, Maher Sallam<br/>
-Date: 17 September 2024<br/>
+Date: 18 September 2024<br/>

 ---

 ### Introduction

-In this document, we are defining the new UR type `crypto-coin-identity` based on new types and [IANA-defined](https://www.iana.org/assignments/cose/cose.xhtml#elliptic-curves) constants.
+In this document, we are defining the new UR type `crypto-coin-identity` based on new types and COSE constants defined in [[RFC9053]](https://www.rfc-editor.org/rfc/rfc9053.html).

-By uniquely identifying a coin, the watch-only wallet is able to request the coin price and its logo, as well as to identify the protocol to derive addresses and to prepare transactions.
-Currently, many QR-based offline signers are based the coin identification on their homemade enumeration.

 We propose to define a UR type standardizing the coin identification by aggregating the following information:

-1. Curve of the coin (e.g. *`["secp256k1", "ed25519", "p256 (secp256r1)”, “X25519 (sr25519)”]` ).* This information is mandatory in the case of some blockchain (e.g. Tezos) supporting multiple elliptic curves.
+1. Curve of the coin (e.g. *`["secp256k1", "ed25519", "p256 (secp256r1)”, “X25519 (sr25519)”]` ).* This information is mandatory since some blockchains (e.g. Tezos) support multiple elliptic curves.
-2. BIP44 coin type as defined in [[SLIP44]](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
+2. Coin type as defined in [[SLIP44]](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) with the high bit turned off.
-3. Subtype to define additional information to identify the coin (e.g. the chain ID for an EVM chain).
+3. Subtype to define additional information to identify the coin.
+For example, every EVM chains require to have the chain ID defined as sub-type.

 ### EC Curve Definitions

-The required `curve` field carries the elliptic curve information of the coin.

-This table taken from [IANA COSE Elliptic Curves](https://www.iana.org/assignments/cose/cose.xhtml#elliptic-curves).
+The required `curve` field carries the elliptic curve information of the coin, with the **value** field defined in the table from [[IANA COSE Elliptic Curves]](https://www.iana.org/assignments/cose/cose.xhtml#elliptic-curves).
-Should be updated as IANA updates the table.

-The **value** field is used CBOR encoding and the **Name reference** field is used with lowercase and without special characters in URI encoding.

 | Name                     | Value                           | Key Type | Description                        | Change Controller | Reference | Recommended |
 |--------------------------|---------------------------------|----------|------------------------------------|-------------------|-----------|-------------|